Endoscopy in Crohn Disease (cont.)

 IN THIS ARTICLE

-Endoscopy: What to expect
+Endoscopy: What to Expect During the Procedure

 Endoscopy is a very safe procedure.
 Like all procedures, however, it carries some risks.
 Complications are very rare, but they can be serious.
 The instrument can cause a small hole in the intestinal wall.
 This is called perforation.
 The risk of this is less than 1 in 1000.
 Other risks are bleeding and infection.